-It’s Autumn, the early days, but the sky is darkened by 6 p.m.
+It’s autumn, the early days, but the sky is darkened by 6 p.m.
 Bedtime at our house, a modest two-bedroom in Harlem, New York, is low-grade war.
-My wife and I have two kids, ages two and four, who sleep in their own room in adjoining beds: one twin-sized and one smaller.
+My wife and I have two kids, ages 2 and 4, who sleep in their own room in adjoining beds: one twin-sized and one smaller.
 We have the smaller room but the bigger bed next door.
 I say “we” but, in actuality, that room is referred to as “Daddy’s Room”; the mattress as “Daddy’s Bed.”

 Three-fourths of my family disappears from view around 7 p.m., 7:30 at the latest.

 So I putter around.
 I clean obsessively, watch Outlander and Penn & Teller.
 I listen to a ton of podcasts.
 (I prefer Alec Baldwin’s for his ego and StoryCorps because it makes me cry.)
 Around 11 p.m. or midnight, I trundle to bed, nursing a single-malt Scotch and deep-seated resentment.
 This is not how I imagined my life would turn out.